Suraj251993/AIPerformanceMirror/replit.md

 ### Frontend Architecture

-**Framework & Build System**
-- React with TypeScript using Vite as the build tool
-- Single-page application (SPA) architecture with client-side routing via Wouter
-- Component-based architecture using functional components with hooks

-**UI Design System**
-- Shadcn/ui component library (New York style variant) with Radix UI primitives
-- Tailwind CSS for styling with custom design tokens
-- Dark/light theme support with system preference detection
-- Custom color palette featuring dark blues (#0B1F3A, #123B6A, #1E6FB8) for a professional data analytics aesthetic
-- 3D elements using Framer Motion for animations (subtle depth layering, glassmorphism, floating card effects)
-- Typography: Inter font family with tabular numerics for data-dense displays

-**State Management**
-- TanStack Query (React Query) for server state management and caching
-- Query-based data fetching with automatic refetching disabled (staleTime: Infinity)
-- React Context for theme and sidebar state management
-- Session-based authentication state through query invalidation

-**Key Frontend Patterns**
-- Role-based component rendering based on authenticated user's role (HR_ADMIN, MANAGER, EMPLOYEE)
-- Protected routes requiring authentication via useAuth hook
-- Optimistic UI updates with mutation callbacks
-- Responsive design with mobile/desktop breakpoints
+The frontend is a React TypeScript SPA using Vite, Wouter for routing, and a component-based structure.
+It leverages Shadcn/ui (New York style) with Radix UI, Tailwind CSS for styling, and supports dark/light themes.
+Custom color palettes and typography (Inter font) are used for a professional aesthetic.
+Framer Motion handles 3D animations and subtle visual effects.
+State management uses TanStack Query for server state and caching, with React Context for UI state.
+Key patterns include role-based rendering, protected routes, optimistic UI updates, and responsive design.

 ### Backend Architecture

-**Server Framework**
-- Express.js with TypeScript running on Node.js
-- ESM (ECMAScript Modules) throughout the codebase
-- Development server with Vite middleware for HMR
-- Production builds using esbuild for server bundling

-**Authentication & Session Management**
-- OAuth2-based authentication using OpenID Connect with Replit's authentication service
-- Passport.js strategy for OIDC flow
-- Session storage in PostgreSQL using connect-pg-simple
-- Cookie-based sessions with 1-week TTL
-- Role-based authorization middleware (isAuthenticated)

-**API Design**
-- RESTful API structure under `/api` namespace
-- Role-specific endpoints: `/api/dashboard/hr`, `/api/dashboard/manager`, `/api/dashboard/employee`
-- JSON request/response format
-- Request logging middleware for API endpoints

-**Data Layer & ORM**
-- Drizzle ORM for type-safe database operations
-- Schema-first design with TypeScript types generated from Drizzle schemas
-- Shared schema definitions between client and server (`@shared/schema`)
-- Migrations managed through Drizzle Kit

-**Performance Scoring System**
-The application implements a production-grade scoring engine (`server/scoringEngine.ts`) with real data integration:
-- **Task Completion**: Percentage of tasks completed by the user
-- **Timeliness**: On-time completion rate (completed before due date)
-- **Efficiency**: Time logged vs. estimated hours ratio
-- **Sprint Velocity**: Real story points completed from Zoho Sprints data (replaces mock calculations)
-- **Collaboration**: Activity-based metrics (time logs, interactions)

-**Scoring Engine Features:**
-- Uses configurable weights from `sync_settings` (default: taskCompletion 35%, timeliness 25%, efficiency 15%, velocity 20%, collaboration 5%)
-- `calculateVelocityScore()`: Queries actual sprint data, sums story points completed, calculates average velocity across completed sprints
-- `calculateUserScore()`: Orchestrates all components, applies weights, returns 0-100 score with detailed breakdown
-- `generateAllScores()`: Batch processing for all employees with automatic daily score persistence
-- Scores stored in `scores` table with JSONB component breakdown for flexibility and historical tracking
+The backend is built with Express.js and TypeScript on Node.js, utilizing ESM.
+Authentication is OAuth2-based using OpenID Connect with Replit's service and Passport.js, storing sessions in PostgreSQL.
+The API is RESTful, under `/api`, with role-specific endpoints and JSON format.
+Drizzle ORM provides type-safe database operations, with shared schemas between client and server.
+The core is a performance scoring system (`server/scoringEngine.ts`) calculating scores based on Task Completion, Timeliness, Efficiency, and Priority Focus, using configurable weights and storing historical scores.

 ### Database Schema

-**Core Tables**
-- `users`: Employee records with role assignment (HR_ADMIN, MANAGER, EMPLOYEE), department, and manager hierarchy
-- `sessions`: Session storage for authentication (required for Replit Auth)
-- `projects`: Project information synced from Zoho Projects
-- `tasks`: Individual tasks with status, priority, assignee, and time tracking
-- `time_logs`: Detailed time entries for tasks
-- `activity_events`: Event stream of all user activities (task updates, comments, completions)
-- `feedback`: Peer and manager feedback with ratings and categories
-- `scores`: Computed performance scores with timestamp and component breakdown
-- `audit_logs`: System audit trail for compliance
-- `zoho_connections`: OAuth2 tokens for Zoho integration (userId, accessToken, refreshToken, expiresAt, scope, zohoOrgId)
-- `sync_settings`: Configuration for data sync (scoring weights, polling intervals, retention policies)
-- `sync_logs`: History of sync operations with status and error tracking
-- `sprints`: Sprint metadata from Zoho Sprints (name, startDate, endDate, status, teamId, goals)
-- `sprint_items`: Sprint backlog items with story points, status, assignee, sprint association

-**Schema Relationships**
-- Self-referential manager-employee hierarchy in users table
-- One-to-many: users → tasks, users → time_logs, users → activity_events
-- One-to-many: projects → tasks
-- One-to-many: sprints → sprint_items
-- Many-to-many feedback through from_user_id and to_user_id relationships
-- Sprint items linked to users via assigneeId for velocity tracking
+The database includes core tables for `users` (with role, department, manager hierarchy), `sessions`, `projects`, `tasks`, `time_logs`, `activity_events`, `feedback`, `scores` (with JSONB breakdown), `audit_logs`, `zoho_connections`, `sync_settings`, `sync_logs`, `sprints`, and `sprint_items`.
+Relationships include a self-referential manager-employee hierarchy, one-to-many relationships for users-to-tasks/logs/events, projects-to-tasks, and sprints-to-sprint items, and many-to-many for feedback.

-### External Dependencies
+## External Dependencies

 **Database**
 - PostgreSQL via Neon serverless driver (`@neondatabase/serverless`)
-- WebSocket support for serverless connections
-- Connection pooling for production environments

 **Third-Party Integrations**
-- **Zoho Projects API**: Task and project data ingestion (OAuth2 implemented, production-ready)
+- **Zoho Projects API**: For task and project data ingestion, with OAuth2, pagination, rate limiting, and automated syncing.
-  - API client methods: getProjects(), getTasklists(), getTasks(), getUsers()
-  - Sync service with pagination, rate limiting, error handling
-  - Automated syncing via scheduler
-- **Zoho Sprints API**: Sprint velocity and story point tracking (OAuth2 implemented, production-ready)
+- **Zoho Sprints API**: For sprint velocity and story point tracking, with OAuth2, full sprint metadata, and backlog item sync integrated into the scoring engine.
-  - API client methods: getSprints(), getSprintItems(), getBacklogItems(), getTeams()
-  - Full sprint metadata and backlog item sync
-  - Real velocity calculations in scoring engine using actual story points completed
-  - Integrated into automated sync pipeline
-- **OAuth2 Flow**: Complete Zoho service authentication with token refresh and secure storage
+- **OAuth2 Flow**: Complete Zoho service authentication with token refresh and secure storage.
-- **Sync Scheduler**: Production-ready polling system (`server/scheduler.ts`)
+- **Sync Scheduler**: A production-ready polling system (`server/scheduler.ts`) for data synchronization with configurable intervals, concurrency protection, and error handling.
-  - Configurable intervals (default: 60 minutes)
-  - Concurrency protection (prevents overlapping runs)
-  - Reentrancy guards and race condition prevention
-  - Comprehensive error handling and sync logging
-- **Email Reporting System**: Automated performance report delivery (HR Admin only)
+- **Email Reporting System**: Automated performance report delivery (`server/emailService.ts` using Nodemailer, `server/reportGenerator.ts`) with configurable schedules and HR admin UI.
-  - `server/emailService.ts`: Nodemailer-based SMTP email service with retry logic
-  - `server/reportGenerator.ts`: HTML email template generator for daily/weekly reports
-  - Database tables: `report_subscriptions`, `report_delivery_log`
-  - Configurable schedules (default: daily 8:00 AM, weekly Monday 8:00 AM)
-  - HR admin UI in Settings page: subscription toggles, test email, schedule config, delivery history
-  - Dynamic cron expressions built from database settings
-  - Production requires SMTP environment variables: SMTP_HOST, SMTP_USER, SMTP_PASSWORD
-- **Webhook Support**: Pending implementation for real-time Zoho updates

 **Key Libraries**
-- `@tanstack/react-query`: Server state management and caching
+- `@tanstack/react-query`: Server state management
 - `drizzle-orm`: Type-safe database operations
 - `passport` + `openid-client`: OAuth2/OIDC authentication
-- `date-fns`: Date manipulation and formatting
+- `date-fns`: Date manipulation
 - `framer-motion`: Animation and 3D effects
-- `recharts`: Data visualization for charts and graphs
+- `recharts`: Data visualization
 - `react-hook-form` + `zod`: Form handling and validation
-- `papaparse`: CSV parsing for data exports

-**Development Tools**
-- TypeScript for static typing across client and server
-- ESLint and Prettier (implicit through Replit configuration)
-- Vite plugins for development experience (@replit/vite-plugin-runtime-error-modal, @replit/vite-plugin-cartographer)

-**Hosting & Deployment**
-- Replit for development and initial deployment
-- Environment variables: DATABASE_URL, SESSION_SECRET, REPL_ID, ISSUER_URL
-- Production build creates static assets in `dist/public` and bundled server in `dist/index.js`